device42/device42-docs/docs/getstarted/tutorials/tutorial-navigating-the-device42-user-interface.md

     }}
 />

-We've now reached the end of this tutorial.
-We'd like to encourage you to browse through the documentation for more detailed information on the various Device42 features.
+Browse through the documentation for more detailed information on the various Device42 features.